PE & School Sports Funding

 You can find the full DfE guidance here https://www.gov.uk/guidance/pe-and-sport-premium-for-primary-schools

-The government have recently announced that the funding will continue into the 2020/2021 academic year.
-You will be able to view how we intend to spend this funding shortly.
+The government have recently announced that the funding will continue into the 2021/2022 academic year.
+We will be reporting on how we intend to spend this money in September 2021.

 For reporting on the previous year please see below.